jmlaubach/100_Day_Python/README.md

 # 100_Day_Python

 These are the projects I am working on through a 100 Day Python Course.
+Some days may be skipped depending on time availability and holidays.

 Note that this repo will be kept up to date from Day 9 onward, as it was created starting from Day 9.